CCMHS NEWS

 At the start of 2010 the Cannock Chase Mining Historical Society decided to embark on a project to place signs where possible at the sites of former collieries of the Cannock Chase Coalfield.

 Thirty such sites have been identified where it would be appropriate to site the signs.

 We have now adopted a format for what we now term Information Boards which will paint a picture of the Colliery using text and photographs.

-The first of these Information Signs has been produced and sited at Brereton & Ravenhill Park outside the Parish Hall this is to commemorate Lea Hall Colliery.
+The signs are designed in house and manufactured by Visign Ltd Stafford.
+The first of these Information Signs has been produced and sited at Brereton & Ravenhill Park outside the Parish Hall this is to commemorate LeaHall Colliery.

+The unveiling of this Information Sign took place on 11th July at 5.00pm and was performed by our Patron Mr Jack Evans OBE.
 Mr Evans OBE was the first manager of Lea Hall Colliery and later became Area Director for the NCB’s Western Area and so throughout his long and distinguished career he continued an association with the colliery.

-Eventually the Information Signs will be accompanied by free booklets; these will set out and identify the location of each board, thereby creating a trail for local people and tourists to follow to the many sites that were once occupied by this areas coal mines.
+Eventually the Information Signs will be accompanied by free booklets; these will set out and identify the location of each board, thereby creating a

-We are actively looking for ways to pay for this vast project , hopefully we will get sponsorship for individual Information Signs from, Companies, Societies, Organisations and public subscriptions.
+We are actively looking for ways to pay for this vast project , hopefully we will get sponsorship for individual Information Signs from, Companies,

 ________________________________________________________________

-After many hours of research my wife and I (Alan & Marg Dean) have managed to uncover quite a little gem of information that may be of interest to anyone visiting this site with a view to tracing their ancestor work history.
+AFTER many hours of research my wife and I (Alan & Marg Dean) have managed to uncover quite a little gem of information that may be of interest to anyone visiting this site with a view to tracing their ancestor work history.
 If your ancestor worked at the William Harrison's Company Ltd Wyrley No.3 coal mine also known as Brownhills No.3, Harrison's or the sinking then this link will take you to a record of employees from 1923 with their ages and jobs unfortunately their abodes are missing Harrison's Employees 1923 many are surface workers.

 Also in the records unearthed for 1926 similar information is available and after it has been transcribed it will be also be posted on the site.